Follow our cybersecurity analyst curriculum

 • Database access controls: Authentication, authorizations.

-• Hands-on workshop: Securing a database against attacks.
+• Practical workshop: Securing a database against attacks.

 • Objective: Prepare for future developments in cybersecurity and understand the latest trends in the field.